 - Big arm movements swing in contra motion to kicking steps and twisting feet.

-- Feet are articulation by turning toes in and out.
+- Feet are stylized by turning toes in and out.

 - BASIC FOOTWORK:

-- Step Forward with the Right Foot and then do a forward tap/ touch with the Left Toe.
+- Step Forward with the Right Foot and then do a forward tap with the Left Toe.

-- Step back with the Left Foot and then do a back tap/ touch with the Right Toe.
+- Step back with the Left Foot and then do a back tap with the Right Toe.

 Where Did the Charleston Originate?

-The Charleston was danced as early as 1903 on a small island near Charleston, S.C.
+The Charleston started in 1903 on a small island near Charleston, S.C.

-It later made its way to Harlem in 1913.
+It later made its way into Harlem in 1913.

-By 1923 it became a pop culture phenomenon thanks to the Broadway show Runnin’ Wild.
+By 1923 it became a pop culture phenomenon thanks to the Broadway show called Runnin’ Wild.